 These plants are great for convenience.
 Simply choose your flowers and buy a tray ready to plant out in the garden.
 Once you've placed them in the soil - voila!
 An instant display of lovely spring flowers.

 As you could probably guess, this low-growing annual boasts a sweet scent like honey.
 Its compact nature and mass of tiny flower clusters make it a popular choice for decorating the front of flower beds.
-These flowers appear from late spring/early summer and last all the way through to autumn.
+These beautiful flowers appear from late spring/early summer and last all the way through to autumn.

 Sweet alyssum is easy to grow in a sunny spot with moist, well-drained soil.
 These low-growing spring flowers are ideal for filling gaps in flower beds with long-lasting whimsical blooms.

-Easy to grow, fragrant, and highly versatile, sweet peas are popular for flower beds and containers.
+Easy to grow, fragrant flowers, and highly versatile, sweet peas are popular for flower beds and containers.
 In beds, they can be trained to grow up an obelisk to create height interest.
 In containers, they spill over the pot with a gorgeous trailing effect.
 Sweet peas make excellent picked flowers, filling the room with their romantic scent.

 Sweet peas love to soak up the sun and flourish in direct sunlight.
-They do tolerate light shade but won't flower quite as well.
+They do tolerate part shade but won't flower quite as well.
 Ensure the soil is well-draining and watch the flowers bloom from late spring.